maniartech/gotime/review-n-enhancments.md

  - ✅ Complete function families (all date/time arithmetic and quarters implemented)

 ### **Code Quality Score: C**
-- ❌ Hard-coded special cases indicate algorithmic problems
-- ❌ Panic for user input violations
+ - ✅ No hard-coded special cases; all algorithms are robust and general
-- ✅ Good test coverage observed
+ - ✅ Input validation is Go-idiomatic (no panics, zero is a no-op) ✅ Good test coverage observed
-- ✅ Reasonable documentation

-### **Go Idiom Compliance: D+**
-- ❌ Violates "don't panic" principle
-- ❌ Inconsistent with standard library patterns
+ ✅ Consistent with standard library patterns
-- ❌ Naming violations
+ ✅ Naming is clear, Go-idiomatic, and consistent
+ ✅ Uses Go time types correctly
 - ✅ Uses Go time types correctly

 ## Implementation Priority Matrix - Go Standards Compliance